skinnynoizze/pinwin/notas/Hackaton-Info.md

 - Easy bridge & swap from any chain to our supported chains using a 3rd party bridge.
 - Filter by Countrys, Sports, Leagues, etc.
 - Sports API for fetchin info about matches: resultados ultimos encuentros, posicion en la tabla, lesionades o bajas de cada equipo.
+- Show the best outcomes to engage users looking for maximun return profit (also riskier bets)
+- Show live wins: Show the best winners of the day or last days to show people how much you can win

 ## Faucets testnet
 USDT Faucet